 The best way to solve this problem is to give your plant better circulation while also removing damaged sections of the plant.

-When you’re cutting away leaves and sections of your spider plant, just try to be mindful of how you’re doing it.
+When you’re cutting away leaves and sections of your plant, just try to be mindful of how you’re doing it.
 Cutting the leaves with edges that reflect the natural edges that the plant would have will make sense.

 In many cases, spider plants can bounce back nicely after being trimmed and taken care of properly.